Kiana-Jafari/Mobile-Games-AB-Testing-with-Cookie-Cats/README.md

 The dataset included information from over 90,000 players, tracking their game rounds played and retention rates.
 We focused on two key metrics: 1-day and 7-day retention, which are critical indicators of player engagement.

-Our findings revealed a notable difference in retention rates between the two groups, indicating that the placement of the gate significantly influences player behavior.
+Our findings showed a notable difference in retention rates between the two groups, indicating that the placement of the gate significantly influences player behavior.
 The analysis provides valuable insights that can guide future decisions on game design to optimize player retention and satisfaction.

 A general overview of the project:
 - Analyzed data from an A/B test in the mobile game Cookie Cats to assess the impact of gate placement on player retention